pgEdge/pgedge-helm/docs/usage/adding_nodes.md

       size: 1Gi
 ```

-You can add a new node simply by introducing it to the `nodes` list, and use spock to bootstrap it from another node:
+You can add a new node simply by introducing it to the `nodes` list, and including the `mode: spock` property to bootstrap it from another node:

 ```yaml
 pgEdge: